garethjmsaunders/t4-add-toolbar-buttons-chrome/README.md

-# t4-add-toolbar-buttons-chrome
+# T4 Add toolbar buttons (Chrome edition)

-Add some useful buttons to the toolbar, next to the site map button.
+Add some useful buttons to the T4v8 toolbar, next to the site map button.

+* Media Library